dvln/out/README.md

 ```

-Screen output is clean, in the logfile one sees details about each line of
+Screen output is clean, in the log file one sees details about each line of
 screen output such as the pid, the general output level (print=info), the
 date/time, the go file and line # for each output call as well as the function
 name... along with the output formatted to align fairly well so it's easy to
-compare the log output to the screen output (and see what the user sees).
+compare the log output to the screen output (ie: see what the user sees).
 If
 long filenames were desired with pkg name info that is available as well, same
 with longer function name information.
-If configured trace/debug could be
+If desired trace/debug could be easily
-added to the logfile output stream while not showing them on the users screen
+added to the log file output stream while not showing them on the users screen
 stream.
 Independent control can be powerful.

-Also builtin is an implementation of "detailed" errors.
-These are optional
-and can be used for new errors or to wrap Go errors (or themselves)... so they
-are "nested" and one can stack errors as one backs out of a function/method
-hierarchy.
-All stacked errors will dump the most recent error with any earlier
-errors shown under it and the stack trace used will be from the oldest error that
-can be found (where the error chain started, gives the most detailed stack trace).
-This can greatly help in troubleshooting.
-Detailed errors implement the standard
+Optionally available is something called "detailed" errors.
+If one wants stack
+traces closer to an original error occurrance these can be useful (similar to
+how Dropbox does errors, borrowed from than and others, thanks!).
+Additionally,
-error interface and, themselves, are interfaces that one can augment.
-One can also
+if one wants error codes one can optionally use them.
+One can also continue
-check Go stdlib or pkg related standard Go error values for equivalence against a
-detailed error (and if that regular Go error was wrapped it will match).
-One can
-optionally use error codes (numbers) in these detailed errors as well (and match
-on error code as well).
-If using detailed errors the Issue, Error, and Fatal
-output levels will take advantage of them and show the best stack trace and
-combined messages, incorporating any error codes used as well (if error codes
-are used then "Error: " prefixes become "Error #1004: " automatically, same for
-Issue and Fatal level output).
-If not used, no problem.
+to "check equality" core library or vendor pkg error messages even if one
+has wrapped the original error as it is returned through the call stack.
+Again, these detailed errors with optional error codes are totally optional
+but can be of use.

-The goal is flexible control of output streams and how they can be marked
+The key goal is flexible control of output streams and how they can be marked
 up, dynamically redirected, augmented with meta-data to help with support
 or troubleshooting, etc.  If something fancier is needed one can dynamically
-plug in your own output formatter with this package to override or augment
+plug in one's own output formatter with this package to override or augment
 the built-in output prefixes and flags.
-For example, my tool has a text and
-JSON output mode.
-I use this feature when in JSON mode to control error
-Issues, Errors or Fatals so they tie into the JSON infrastructure and return
-valid JSON containing errors or warnings (vs simple text messages).
-These
-formatters can completely suppress the "native" 'out' package output for
-either the screen or log file or both output streams (eg: my JSON package
-does this for warnings, pushing them into the JSON structure I'll dump at
-the end so I "stash" them in the JSON output structure and tell the 'out'
-package not to print them or log them since the final JSON output dump will
-include them).

-Summary:
+A more complete list of features:

 1. Ready for basic CLI screen output with levels out of the box, no setup
-2. Easy drop-in replacement for fmt.Print[f|ln](), plus level specific func's
+2. Drop-in replacement for log or fmt's Print[f|ln](), w/multiple level support
 3. Trivial to "turn on" logging (output mirroring) to a temp or named log file
 4. Independent io.Writer control over the two output streams (eg: screen/logfile)
-5. Independent output level thresholds for each target (eg: screen and logfile)
+5. Independent output level thresholds for each target (eg: screen/logfile)
 6. Independent control over flags (eg: augment log file with date/time, file/line#, etc)
 7. Clean alignment and handling for multi-line strings or strings w/no newlines
 8. Ability to limit debug/trace output to specific pkg(s) or function(s)
 9. Ability to easily add stack trace on issues/errors/fatal's (dying/non-zero or not)
-10. Goal is to be "safe" for concurrent use (if you see problems please open a git issue)
+10. Tries to be "safe" for concurrent use (if any problems, please open a git issue)
 11. Support for plugin formatters to roll your own format (or support other output mechanisms)
 12. "Deferred" function can be set to run before exit (eg: summary info, tmp logfile name, etc)
-13. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors
+13. Optional "detailed" errors type gives more accurate stack traces, optional error codes

 Thanks much to the Go community for ideas, open packages, etc to form some of these
 ideas (particularly the Go authors, spf13 and the Dropbox folks).